 Awash with colour

-The warmth of September days seemed to extend our native flora - the hazy blue of Devils-Bit Scabious, and the pinks and purples of Bell heather.
-Our heathland was an absolute riot and awash with colour, seen from the top of a dune it gives a great sense of how extensive this important habitat is.
+The warmth of September days seem to extend our native flora - the hazy blue of Devils-Bit Scabious, and the pinks and purples of Bell heather.
+Our heathland is an absolute riot and awash with colour, seen from the top of a dune it gives a great sense of how extensive this important habitat is.

-Top tip then is to visit as much as you can over the next few autumnal weeks and see and feel the changes.
+Top Tip: Visit as much as you can over the autumnal weeks to see and feel the seasons changes.
 Vary the times of the day - the light can be so different.
 Pick a day of wild and blustery weather, and catch a wind blowing against the flow of the emptying inner bay’s channel.
 Here you can delight in a mad and chaotic sea breaking white upon the sand bars….. one of the natural myths and legends of Ireland - the wild spectacle of the roaring of Tonn Ruray.